-Scenario Three: The probabilities in a set S can be freely chosen and each element in S can be used as the input probability any number of times.
+Motivated by this example, we consider the problem of how to synthesize combinational logic to generate a required probability q from a given set of probabilities $S = \{p_1, p_2, ..., p_n\}$ .
+Specifically, we focus on synthesizing arbitrary decimal probabilities (i.e., q is a decimal number).
+We assume that the probabilities in a set Scan be freely chosen and each element in S can be used as the input probability any number of times.
 (We say that the probability is duplicable.)
-The problem is to find a good set S such that, for an arbitrary probability, we can construct a circuit to generate it.
+The problem is to find a good set S such that, for an arbitrary decimal probability, we can construct a circuit to generate it.